-I know, I know, it's another one of those lists!
+It's another one of those lists!
 We've put together a list of 53 ways you can save on your next trip to Walt Disney World across five areas: hotel stay, park tickets, flights, food and drink, and other.
-But as we frequently mention, this isn't just about doing Disney "cheap" (if there is such a thing).
+This isn't just about doing Disney "cheap" (if there is such a thing), though.
 We've got Disney travelers of all styles in mind.

-Even Disney pros should be able to find some new way to save in this list of 53 (I mean, seriously, how many of you are using #3?).
+Even Disney pros should be able to find some new way to save in this list of 53 (Seriously, how many of you are using #3?).
 If you're relatively new to Disney, then you should find lots of ways to save in these 53 items.
 Scroll down to keep reading, or subscribe to get the PDF guide!

-Despite there being dozens of articles out there about this being the best Disney travel hack no one talks about, it remains the best Disney travel hack that no one talks about.
+Everyone talks about how much this is the biggest Disney travel hack no one talks about, and yet it remains the best Disney travel hack that no one talks about.
 Renting Disney Vacation Club points is a way to stay at deluxe villas for a significantly reduced price.
 We recommend heading over to David's Vacation Club Rentals to learn more about (and book using) this strategy.
 We booked our stay at Disney's Aulani through David's and loved it.

-We have a post about the ways you can book your Disney World hotel with points.
+Yes, you can book your Disney World hotel with points.
 It is easier than ever to take advantage of generous credit card signup bonuses to save huge amounts on your hotel stays.
 If you haven't given this option serious thought, you need to.
-If you're totally new to points and miles, check out our Start Here page.

 Citi Prestige 4th Night Free is our single favorite credit card benefit.
-The Citi Prestige has a "4th Night Free" benefit that allows you to get one night free on stays of four nights or longer.
+The perk saves you 25% on the first four nights of any hotel stay booked through Citi.
 If you split an eight night stay over different hotels (easily done at Walt Disney World), you can get two nights free.
 We posted about how we saved over $2000 on a trip using the Citi Prestige, and 4th Night Free was a big part of it.

 4. Shop Around for the lowest hotel price

-There's nothing cheap about the value resorts at Walt Disney World other than the price.
+The value resorts at Disney World can make for an amazing time.
 We particularly enjoyed our time at Pop Century.
 If you're going to spend most of your time in the parks or otherwise off your resort property, there's no reason to ignore the value resorts.
 You can save even more by camping at Fort Wilderness.

-6. ...OR GO for the most premium experiences
+6. ...Or G0 for the most premium experiences

 7. Get the Suite Experience at a (More) Standard Rate